shakacode/bootstrap-loader/CONTRIBUTING.md

 npm start
 ```

 It will run linters, clear directory with previous build, create new build and run watchers to re-build on every change.
-Sadly, but we can't use `npm link` feature in development process here because this command symlinks package folder, what makes impossible to resolve `bootstrap` packages in project's `npm_modules` folder.
-Instead of this just install `bootstrap-loader` locally:
+We can use the `npm link` feature in our development process if we reference full paths to our loader in webpack's config: `bootstrap-loader/lib/bootstrap.loader?extractStyles&configFilePath=${__dirname}/.bootstraprc!bootstrap-loader/no-op.js`.
+In order for this library to find the expected `bootstrap` version, you must also `npm link` the expected `bootstrap` and `extract-text-webpack-plugin` versions from your project's `node_modules` directory to your clone of this library.

+If this doesn't work for you, just install `bootstrap-loader` locally:

 ```
 cd my-test-project
 npm install --save-dev ../path/to/local/bootstrap-loader
 ```

-It is a pity, but you have to re-install `bootstrap-lodaer` on every change.
+Note that if you install `bootstrap-loader` locally, you have to re-install it on every change.

 ### Build
 To create a build run: